Call us : (02) 9938 5419

 The SOS Approach to Feeding at Kids First

-Laura’s first meeting with you will provide you with opportunities to ask questions and discuss strategies for your child.
+Our first meeting with you will provide you with opportunities to ask questions and discuss strategies for your child.
 Should feeding therapy be the best clinical option for your child, this will be discussed so that you may make an informed decision about the process that you believe will be in your child’s best interest.

 Therapy sessions and rebates

-Occupational Therapy sessions that support feeding are eligible for Medicare and health fund rebates at Kids First.
+Speech and Occupational Therapy sessions that support feeding are eligible for Medicare and health fund rebates at Kids First.

 Your family doctor is the best person to speak with regarding a Medicare plan, as he or she is the only person who can determine if your child is medically eligible for this rebated support.